Martin-Pashov/Rentastics/README.md

 Welcome to Rentastics!
 This project is a MERN (MongoDB, Express.js, React.js, Node.js) stack website designed for buying, selling, and renting real estate properties.
 It serves as a platform for real estate brokers to publish their listings and for users to browse and interact with those listings.

+Rentastics is crafted with a user-friendly interface to provide an intuitive experience for both real estate brokers and users.
+Whether you're searching for your dream home or looking to showcase your property listings, Rentastics offers a seamless and efficient platform to meet your needs.

 ## Features

 - **User Authentication**: Secure user registration and authentication system.